ahmedijaz0007/hiveNotesFlutterAPP/README.md

 # projecthive

-Notes App using Hive database.
+This project demonstrates how to use latest Hive Api to make a Notes App using local storage.
 ## Getting Started

 Hive is very fast,lightweight and easy to use database that works with all the platforms supported by flutter.